Our approach to compliance

 As the regulator, our focus is on working cooperatively with organisations to support their compliance, particularly in the early stages of implementation, as part of a graduated model of regulation.
 This means we support organisations to understand their obligations and build their capability to comply before we move to enforcement related activities, unless children’s safety is compromised.

-Under the Act, we are required to keep and publish registers of enforceable undertakings we receive and compliance notices we issue to organisations that do not comply with the Standards.
+Under the Child Safe Organisations Act (the Act), we are required to keep and publish registers of enforceable undertakings we receive and compliance notices we issue to organisations that do not comply with the Standards.
 See our How are the standards regulated webpage to view the registers.

 What we can do